ArtoriasDelAbismo/geoint/README.md

 — find them in the GIBS [Visualization Product Catalog](https://gibs.earthdata.nasa.gov).
 `time: true` products take a `TIME=YYYY-MM-DD` query param (set via the date picker).

-## Gotchas learned

-- Cesium 1.145: `WebMapTileServiceImageryProvider` is a plain constructor (`new Cesium.WebMapTileServiceImageryProvider(...)`), **not** `.fromUrl()`.
-- `CesiumTerrainProvider.fromUrl()` expects the terrain **base path**, not the full `layer.json` URL.
-- GIBS returns a blank/grey tile for dates with no data — pick another day.
-- A dark globe only visible as stars in a browser usually means a JS error during init; the on-screen red error box is the first thing to check.